Search

 At Emeria Dinard Hôtel Thalasso & Spa, perched above the Bay of Saint Malo, you’ll enjoy elegant rooms with sweeping sea views and refined dining that celebrates Breton flavours.
 The hotel is renowned for its thalassotherapy and spa facilities, offering seawater pools, saunas, and a wide range of treatments — the perfect way to relax after exploring the Emerald Coast and Mont Saint Michel.

 Further south, the Domaine de Locguenole offers a tranquil retreat on the banks of the Blavet estuary.
-This Relais & Châteaux estate combines a 19th century château, an 18th?century manor, and converted stables, each with distinctive rooms full of character.
+This Relais & Châteaux estate combines a 19th century château, an 18th century manor, and converted stables, each with distinctive rooms full of character.
 Michelin-starred dining and a serene spa ensure your stay is as indulgent as it is restorative, while the estate’s parkland and riverside setting provide a peaceful backdrop to your touring days.

 Together, these hotels balance seaside glamour with countryside elegance, ensuring your journey through Brittany is as memorable for its hospitality as for its landscapes and heritage.